ibnlanre/portal/README.md

 #### Breaking Off Stores

-Remember that each point in an object chain is a store, and can be broken off into its own store at any point in the chain.
+Remember that each point in an object chain is a store.
+This means that each member of the chain has access to its own value and can be broken off into its own store at any point in time.
 This is useful when you want to work with a nested state independently of the parent store.
-For example, you can break off the `address` store from the `location` store and work with it independently.
+For example, you can break off the `address` store from the `location` store and work with it independently:

 ```typescript
 const { address } = store.location;